If you’re starting to plan your Israel itinerary, then you’re in the right place!

 From the Golan Heights, drive down Road 90 (through the West Bank) to the Judaean Desert.
 Masada and the Dead Sea are sights not to be missed.
 Other interesting sites are Qaser El Yahud, Ein Gedi National Park, and Qumran, the site that was inhabited by a small but very interesting sect 2,000 years ago, and where the Dead Sea Scrolls were found.

 In my Judaean Desert booklet I have added a trek that goes around Masada (for experienced hikers only) and affords an amazing view of Masada that only a few people get to see.
+The booklets are only sold outside Israel, so order now and come prepared!
+Or download as a PDF or EPUB (e-book).

 Israel Itinerary Days 10 & 11 – Negev & Eilat